wp-plugins/mashsharer/readme.txt

 * High Performance Social Media Icons - easy to use - Share Buttons for the most common networks
 * High Resolution lossless vector font share icons
-* Show the Total Share count at a glance
+* Show the Total Social Media Share count at a glance
 * Object and transient caches to provide incredibly fast execution speed of Social Media Icons
 * Shortcodes
 * Extensible with many [Add-Ons](https://www.mashshare.net/downloads) (Google Analytics, More Social Networks, Responsive, Velocity Graph and more...)